LeonardRanaldi/TorScraper/README.md

 ## Note!

-If you would like to consult `BERT in the Dark Web needs KERMIT eyes` .
+If you would like to consult `BERT in the Dark Web needs KERMIT eyes` . (as written in my CV)

 Please write to my email and I will send you the paper and the code. (after submission is in anonymity period)